-- That we are an evidence based school and that decisions and interventions should be based on research and data - That the most effective method of addressing disadvantage is through a strong focus on improving teaching and learning, as advocated by the EEF

-- That providing high quality pastoral and CEIAG support is essential to meet the wider needs of all students - That the use of a robust monitoring system, focused on outcomes, that can identify barriers and effectively inform and evaluate interventions is essential to maximise the impact of PP funding - That specific interventions should be based on identified need. - That PP funding is leveraged to benefit as many students as possible, including non-PP students as suggested by EEF and Poverty Proofing training.
+- We are an evidence based school; decisions and interventions should be based on research and data - The most effective method of addressing disadvantage is through a strong focus on improving teaching and learning, as advocated by the EEF - Providing high quality pastoral and CEIAG support is essential to meet the wider needs of all students - The use of a robust monitoring system, focused on outcomes, that can identify barriers and effectively inform and evaluate interventions is essential to maximise the impact of PP funding - Our PP students are individuals and have individual barriers and needs. - PP funding is leveraged to benefit as many students as possible, including non-PP students as suggested by EEF and Poverty Proofing training.